rsyslog/rsyslog/contrib/omamqp1/README.md

 ## Debugging ##

-Debug logging can be enabled using the rsyslog debug configuration settings.
+Debug logging can be enabled using the environment variables `RSYSLOG_DEBUG` and `RSYSLOG_DEBUGLOG`,

+    export RSYSLOG_DEBUG=debug
+    export RSYSLOG_DEBUGLOG=/tmp/rsyslog.debug.log

+or with the old-style rsyslog debug configuration settings.
 For example:

     $DebugFile /tmp/omamqp1-debug.txt
     $DebugLevel 2

+There are a number of tracepoints within the omamqp1.c code.

 ----